 CBD is not a sedative.
 Instead, think of it as clearing away the distractions, so your natural sleep cycle can operate at its best.

 If you take CBD during the waking part of your day, it can help maintain alertness and focus.
 In contrast, taking CBD in the evening supports your body’s normal tendency to fall and stay asleep.

 When you inhale or swallow CBD it enters your bloodstream, from which it can pass safely into your brain.
 There it interacts with our natural transmitter and receptor systems, helping maintain balance and normal functioning.
 Along with a healthy lifestyle, it can help you prepare for the day or night ahead.

 No. Excess CBD is naturally removed from our bodies, so the main effect of taking a huge dose of CBD (i.e., hundreds or thousands of milligrams or mg) would be an increase in liver activity as it naturally breaks down the molecules.
 All of OTO’s products have been carefully designed to stay within government guidelines for CBD, including our emphasis on 40-60mg per day as a supportive amount.

 Everyone responds to CBD differently.
-One reason that you don’t notice any benefits might be that your body’s internal systems could already be running at their best.
+If you don’t notice any benefits, it might be that your body’s internal systems are already running at their best.
 If your endocannabinoid system and other internal regulatory systems are functioning correctly—which means that your body is able to respond quickly and correctly to stresses and other imbalances—then CBD will not change that.
-Neither will it have any negative effects in those circumstances.\n\nAnother reason for limited benefits may be that the amount of CBD you’re using - the dose - is too low to build up a protective effect in your body.
-If you’re only taking 5 or 10mg per day, your body might simply be removing it before it has a chance to help you.
+Neither will it have any negative effects in those circumstances.